-Emergency Dentistry – Fort Smith, AR
+Emergency Dentist — Fort Smith, AR

-Your Dental Home
+Your Dental Home When Emergency Strikes

 Emergencies put everything else on hold, whether it’s a broken bone or severe pain in general.
 But when a dental emergency strikes, do you find yourself putting it off?
 Dental emergencies fall into two categories: either tooth pain as a result of decay/infection or physical trauma.
 Both need immediate treatment, and New Smile Dental is prepared to make you and your family comfortable regardless of the type of emergency you’re having.
 We’ll always try to get you in and treated the same day, so there’s no reason to put it off!
 Call us right away for emergency dentistry in Fort Smith, AR.

-- Same-Day Treatment Available
+- Same-Day Treatment and Walk-Ins Available

 - Open Five Days a Week